CuiH/Blog/_posts/2017-07-24-Reverse a Singly Linked List.md

 }
 ```

-Obviously, the biggest problem of this solution is that it costs too much `space`, because we need o construct a data structure with the same length as the original linked list.
+Obviously, the biggest problem of this solution is that it consumes too much `space`, because we need to construct a data structure with the same length as the original linked list.

-## Continuously Moving Nodes From the Original List to the Head of the New List
+## Continuously moving nodes from the original list to the head of the new list
 This is another easy solution.
-What we should do is to add every node from the original list to the head of the new list.
-Also the example of `1 -> 2 -> 3 -> 4 -> 5 -> null`:
+What we should do is to move every node from the original list to the head of the new list.
+Let's see the example of `1 -> 2 -> 3 -> 4 -> 5 -> null`:

-1. Initialization: `newHead` points to `null`, `head` points to the head of the original list
+1. Initialization: `newHead` points to `null`, `head` points to the head of the original list.
 ![](/assets/images/0905/3-0.png)

-2. Enter the loop: `temp` points to the next node of `head`; set `head.next` to `newHead`
+2. Enter the loop: `temp` points to the next node of `head`; set `head.next` to `newHead`.
 ![](/assets/images/0905/3-1.png)

-3. Move forward: `newHead` points to `head`; `head` points to `temp`
+3. Move forward: `newHead` points to `head`; `head` points to `temp`.
 ![](/assets/images/0905/3-2.png)

-4. Begin the next loop
+4. Begin the next loop.
 ![](/assets/images/0905/3-3.png)

 5. Loop until `head` points to `null`.
-Now `newHead` points to the head of the reversed list
+Now `newHead` points to the head of the reversed list.
 ![](/assets/images/0905/3-4.png)

 The code is here: